-After a period of testing and development, the plan is to continue to produce and market vanadium tri-oxide and, if there is demand in the local region, to supply electrolyte.
-The aim is to position the Group to be able to supply at a large scale into this potentially very large market when the main Balasausqandiq project is commissioned.
+After a period of testing and development, the plan is to continue to move most of our current production to these higher value products.
+Offtake discussions for mixed oxides have already been held with three major VRFB manufacturing companies.
+By developing the expertise and the market, the aim is to position the Group to be able to supply mixed oxides at scale into this potentially very large market when the main Balasausqandiq project is commissioned.